 Writing your resume is a very similar process to writing the cover letter - we want to use many of the same keywords from the job description, and tie them to our experience.

 This time, though, we'll include a more complete work and education history, and write using bullet points instead of paragraphs.
 Use specific numbers and accomplishments, like "Consistently in the top 10% of representatives for customer satisfaction", rather than generic phrases, like "Achieved customer satisfaction".
+We'll keep the information on it concise, specific, and relevant to the position.

 You may also find that some aspects of your experience aren't as relevant to some jobs; feel free to leave things out to keep the resume focused on what the company you're applying with wants.
+A great resume is tailored to each individual job posting.

 Here's what the resume might look like: